rdpate/pyr/readme.md

 ## Interactive

 Pyr provides a simple interactive interpreter nearly identical to Python's native console.
-Pyr's options to control Python options and sys.path are still usable.
+Pyr's options to control Python options and sys.path are still applied.

 Differences from the native console include no site module (by default, use -s), unconditionally ignoring $PYTHONSTARTUP (regardless of options, due to code module), and the current directory, as an empty string, being appended to sys.path (rather than prepended, also due to code module).

-### Project Console
+## Project Pyr

-Create an executable in your project:
+Create a project utility command to localize Pyr settings:

     #!/bin/sh -ue
-    # replace -p with one or more directories to append to sys.path
+    # use -p with one or more directories to append to sys.path
     # eg. the project's Python module directory (relative path from $0)
-    exec .../pyr -a"$0" -p"$(basename "$0")/py3" "$@"
+    exec .../pyr -p"$(basename "$0")/py3" "$@"

-Now you either get a console or supply MODULE:FUNC, either way project-specific directories and settings are applied.
+Run without args for an interactive console or supply MODULE:FUNC, either way project-specific directories and settings are applied.
+Individual stubs can hook into your Python code simply:

+    #!/bin/sh -ue
+    # if above script is PROJECT/util/pyr
+    # and this script is one level below PROJECT
+    exec "$(dirname "$(readlink -f "$0")")/../util/pyr" -a"$0" MODULE:FUNC "$@"
+    # readlink lets any symlinks to the stub work correctly

 ## Standalone Pyr

-Make pyr-standalone for a version without dependencies.
-Copy into any project to use through stub scripts:
+Make pyr-standalone for a single-file Pyr without dependencies.

-    #!/bin/sh -ue
-    base="$(basename "$(readlink -f "$0")")"
-    # above if stub is at the top of the project
-    # if stub is one level below, add /.. to $base

-    exec "$base/depend/pyr" --as="$0" --path="$base/py3" PROJECT.MODULE:FUNCTION "$@"
-    # adjust Pyr's path and options as appropriate